WendyPantoja/cambiandorealidades-2d983/content/pages/index.md

     type: section_hero
     title: "Hi, I'm Stackbit Fresh."
     content: >-
-      La ficción construye realidad
+      La ficción construye realidad.
-Transforma
+      Transforma.
       Sensibiliza
       AcompañaThis section can contain a subtitle or tagline.
-The recommended length is
-      one to three sentences, but can be changed as you prefer.
+The recommended length is one to three sentences, but can be changed as you prefer.
   - section_id: about
     type: section_content